chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

                channels:
                  - "standard"

-NOTE logging (with `database_for_fingers_crossed`) is then only done once warning or above occurs and only for channel "standard".
+The logger `database_for_fingers_crossed` writes only if, during a request, a message of level warning or above is logged.
+In this configuration, this logger only logs channel "standard".

 Also note that a fingers_crossed handler (and also a group handler) will reset the channel list of the wrapped logger(s):
 If `database_for_fingers_crossed` had channels defined it will not have them afterwards.
 Only the ones on `standard` remain.